The Treaty of Lisbon

 The Treaty establishing the European Community is renamed the ‘Treaty on the Functioning of the European Union’ (TFEU) and the term ‘Community’ is replaced by ‘Union’ throughout the text.
 The Union takes the place of the Community and is its legal successor.
 The Treaty of Lisbon does not create state-like Union symbols like a flag or an anthem.
 Although the new text is, hence, no longer a constitutional treaty by name, it preserves most of the substantial achievements.

 No additional exclusive competences are transferred to the Union by the Treaty of Lisbon.
-However, it changes the way the Union exercises its existing powers and some new (shared) powers, by enhancing citizens’ participation and protection, creating a new institutional set-up and modifying the decision-making processes for increased efficiency and transparency.
-A higher level of parliamentary scrutiny and democratic accountability is therefore attained.
+However, it changes the way the Union exercises its existing powers and some new (shared) powers, by enhancing citizens’ participation and protection, creating a new institutional set-up and amending the decision-making processes for increased efficiency and transparency.
+It therefore brings a higher level of parliamentary scrutiny and democratic accountability.

-The Treaty of Lisbon for the first time clarifies the powers of the Union.
-It distinguishes between three types of competences: exclusive competence, where the Union alone can legislate, and Member States only implement; shared competence, where the Member States can legislate and adopt legally binding measures if the Union has not done so; and supporting competence, where the EU adopts measures to support or complement Member States’ policies.
+The Treaty of Lisbon clarifies the powers of the Union for the first time.
+It distinguishes between three types of competences: exclusive competence, where the Union alone can legislate, and Member States can only implement; shared competence, where the Member States can legislate and adopt legally binding measures if the Union has not done so; and supporting competence, where the EU adopts measures to support or complement Member States’ policies.
 Union competences can now be handed back to the Member States in the course of a Treaty revision.

 The Treaty of Lisbon gives the EU full legal personality.
 Therefore, the Union obtains the ability to sign international treaties in the areas of its attributed powers or to join an international organisation.
 Member States may only sign international agreements that are compatible with EU law.

-The Treaty for the first time provides for a formal procedure to be followed by Member States wishing to withdraw from the European Union in accordance with their constitutional requirements, namely Article 50 of the Treaty on European Union (TEU).
+For the first time, the Treaty provides for a formal procedure to be followed by Member States wishing to withdraw from the EU in accordance with their constitutional requirements, namely Article 50 of the Treaty on European Union (TEU).

 The Treaty of Lisbon completes the absorption of the remaining third pillar aspects of the area of freedom, security and justice, i.e. police and judicial cooperation in criminal matters, into the first pillar.
 The former intergovernmental structure ceases to exist, as the acts adopted in this area are now made subject to the ordinary legislative procedure (qualified majority and codecision), using the legal instruments of the Community method (regulations, directives and decisions), unless otherwise specified.

 With the Treaty of Lisbon in force, Parliament is able to propose amendments to the Treaties, as was already the case for the Council, a Member State government or the Commission.
-Normally, such an amendment would require the convocation of a convention which would recommend amendments to an IGC (the European Council could, however, decide not to convene such a convention, subject to Parliament’s consent (Article 48(3) TEU, second paragraph)).
+Normally, such an amendment would require the convocation of a convention which would recommend amendments to an IGC.
+The European Council could, however, decide not to hold such a convention, subject to Parliament’s consent (Article 48(3) TEU, second paragraph).
 An IGC could then be convened to determine amendments to the Treaties by common accord.
-It is, however, also possible to revise the Treaties without convening an IGC and through simplified revision procedures, where the revision concerns the internal policies and actions of the Union (Article 48(6) and 48(7) TEU).
-The revision would then be adopted as a decision of the European Council, but might remain subject to national ratification rules.
+It is, however, also possible to revise the Treaties without convening an IGC, as well as through simplified revision procedures, where the revision concerns the internal policies and actions of the Union (Article 48(6) and 48(7) TEU).
+The revision would then be adopted as a European Council decision but might remain subject to national ratification rules.

 B. Enhanced democracy and better protection of fundamental rights